churchofturing/churchofturing.github.io/posts/motivating-macros.md

 In short it's a fancy way of saying "programs that write other programs".
 Macros are just pieces of Lisp that operate on other pieces of Lisp - thus facilitating metaprogramming.
 Before we get into Clojure macros I'm going to take a quick detour into metaprogramming with JavaScript.

+### A JavaScript Detour

 JavaScript has this neat function called [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
 Eval takes a string representation of some JavaScript code and, as the name suggests, evaluates it.

-You can do some pretty cool things with just eval.
+It turns out you can do some pretty cool things with just eval.

-Note: I'm using NodeJS - if you try to run these examples in your browser you may get security related errors as running eval on user input is incredibly unsecure.
+Note: I'm using NodeJS - if you try to run these examples in your browser you may get security related errors as running eval on user input is a very bad idea.

 ```js
 eval("1 + 1");